 In May, the Insurance Department received rate filings for plans to be sold in 2017 on the federal marketplace at Healthcare.gov.
-The department is currently reviewing these filings and will release final approved rates in October.
+The department reviewed these filings to ensure that rates were not excessive, inadequate, or unfairly discriminatory.
 For more information about rates and the rate review

 process, please read our Consumer Guide to Health Insurance Rates and Rate Review or watch this video.

 understand the health insurance landscape in the state and options available to